wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.30 =
+= 1.40 =
-New "mla_alt_shortcode" parameter combines [mla_gallery] with other gallery display shortcodes, e.g., Jetpack Carousel and Tiled Mosaic.
-Support for new 3.6 audio/video metadata.
-One other enhancement, eight fixes.
+Better performance!
+New custom table views, Post MIME Type and Upload file/MIMEs control; 112 file type icons to choose from.
+Four new Gallery Display Content parameters. four other enhancements, twelve fixes.

 == Other Notes ==